COACHING ALONG WITH DOCTORING

 á Lectures, discussions and other gatherings.

 5. Teach.
-DonŐt just lecture or scold.
+DonÕt just lecture or scold.
 This is hard for some of us because it is a very different skill.
-It involves finding out what the patient needs and then offering it in a form and style that the patient can grasp and learn with.
+It involves finding out what the client needs and then offering it in a form and style that the person can grasp or comprehend.
 The section below will give some examples of the problems of the clients in these areas and how one might help them.

 COMMON BLOCKAGES TO PROGRESS

-Certain tendencies in human beings keep them from progressing or following through with a nutritional and healing program.
-Some are simple, such as the inertia of your diet and lifestyle.
+Certain tendencies in human beings keep them from progressing or following through with a development program.
+Some are simple, such as the inertia of their diet and lifestyle.
 Others are very subtle.
 Let us examine some of the more difficult ones.

-1. The feeling of victimhood.
-This is one of the basic human problems.
-One often feels like there is no hope or I am destined to suffer this disease or problem forever.
+1. The feeling of victimhood or hopelessness.
+This is a basic human problem.
+One often feels like there is no hope, or that one is ÒdestinedÓ to suffer this disease or problem forever.
+Those who believe this way strongly wonÕt even begin a program.

-Only repetition will do this for most people.
-Support from a practitioner is also most helpful in any form such as books, stories of overcoming illness and much more.
+Only repetition will do for most people.
+Support from a practitioner is also most helpful in any form such as books, stories of overcoming illness, testimonials, or perhaps speaking with others who have overcome their health problems.

 2. I am not good enough.
-This one is different from the first.
-It is the idea that I might overcome if I were a better, purer, smarter, more beautiful, more talented person.
-In other words, this one is an inferiority complex whereas number one above is more about the nature of the world.
+This is different from problem #1 above.
+It is the idea that I might succeed with my health if only I were a better, purer, smarter, more beautiful, or more talented person.
+In other words, this problem is an inferiority or guilt complex, whereas problem #1 above is about the nature of life.

-This problem is also difficult to solve, as it is usually based on childhood trauma or worse, some deep feeling of unworthiness that again is a spiritual dilemma.
+This problem can be difficult to solve, as it is usually based on childhood trauma or worse, some deep feeling of unworthiness that again is a spiritual dilemma.
 In other words, God has not favored me in some way, and therefore I am incapable of overcoming my problem, so why bother.

-It is a breakdown of trust, a key element in the doctor-patient or practitioner-client relationship.
-After all, if the client felt he or she could take care of their health all by themselves, they would not need anyoneŐs help.
-So trust is involved here as well as a lack of understanding in many cases.
+This problem is a breakdown of trust, a key element in the doctor-patient or practitioner-client relationship.
+After all, if the client felt he or she could take care of their health all by themselves, they would not need anyoneÕs help.

-Practitioners can limit this problem somewhat by learning their trade well and by presenting the program and presenting themselves in a thoroughly professional manner.
-Unfortunately, this is not the case in many instances.
+Practitioners can limit this problem somewhat by learning their trade well, and by presenting the program and presenting themselves in a thoroughly professional manner.

-Professional manner includes how one dresses, speaks, writes and everything else about oneŐs office setting, mannerisms and more.
-It might be said to include oneŐs Ňbedside mannerÓ, but is much more than this.
+This includes how one dresses, speaks, writes and everything else about oneÕs office setting, mannerisms and more.
+It might be said to include oneÕs Òbedside mannerÓ, but is much more than this.

 We must sell ourselves repeatedly and convince those who trust us that their trust is justified and that we care deeply about them, not about our image, reputation, money or other motives for practicing our work.

 A serious problem today is that so many people are angry and discouraged with medical doctors.
 Trust has broken down before a person even comes in the door.
-This must be repaired, ultimately, or results will never be as good.
+This must be repaired, ultimately, or results may not be as good.

 OTHER METHODS OF SUPPORTING CLIENTS

 Chiropractic.
-Regular, gentle chiropractic is excellent for everyone on a nutritional balancing program.
+Regular, gentle chiropractic is excellent for everyone on a development program.
 It can relieve nerve blockages and keep a person moving along better, and it is not too costly in many cases, especially since insurance often covers simple visits to a chiropractor.

 The best types of chiropractors are those that use more gentle methods, in my experience.
 These include Toftness, activator, kinesiological methods and others.